James T. Reilly, experienced civil and criminal litigator

 Major in American Literature and History; Minor in Professional Writing.
 Honors and activities: Graduate With Highest Honor; Dean’s List; Richard deCordova Prize for American Studies Scholars Writing Competition; Phi Alpha Delta Law Fraternity.

 Jennifer Bunker Skerston is Secretary of the LaSalle County Bar Association and is actively involved in the Illinois State Bar Association Trusts and Estates Section Council.
 She is the Editor of the Council’s monthly publication distributed to members throughout Illinois.
 She also assists the Council in providing continuing legal education to attorneys, determining the need for new legislation, and reviewing and suggesting changes to current legislative proposals affecting wills, trusts and estates.
 She has developed and drafted will and trust-based estate plans and administered probate and trust estates.
 Jennifer Bunker Skerston is also a member of the Illinois State Bar Association Women and the Law Committee.
 Jennifer Bunker Skerston has taught an advanced Master of Laws (LL.M) class at The John Marshall Law School in Estate Planning and Tax Law.
-She also has experience in Municipal Law representing governmental agencies and experience in representing closely held businesses.
+She has been nominated by her peers as a “Super Lawyer” in the area of Family Law every year since 2019.

 Jennifer Bunker Skerston was recognized as an outstanding young professional and a member of the “Forty under 40” class for Bureau, LaSalle, Marshall and Putnam counties.
-She also received the 2018 Streator Area Chamber of Commerce Outstanding Young Leader Award and has been named an Illinois Rising Stars Super Lawyer in the area of family law.
-These three recognitions are based on nominations by her peers.
-She has been actively involved in the Zonta Club of the LaSalle-Peru Area and is Vice-Chairperson of the OSF Saint Elizabeth Medical Center / Center for Health Streator Foundation Council.
+She also received the 2018 Streator Area Chamber of Commerce Outstanding Young Leader Award.
+These recognitions are based on nominations by her peers.
+She has been actively involved in the Zonta Club of the LaSalle-Peru Area and is a member of the OSF Healthcare Community Council.
 Jennifer Bunker Skerston and her husband Scott Skerston of Tonica, have one daughter, Lydia.